Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 • Vomiting, lethargy, hiding, or belly tenderness

-• Diet changes, stress events, or new meds in the last 7 days
+• Diet changes, stress events, or new medications in the last 7 days

-9.6) What do I do after a urinary scare to prevent a repeat?
+9.6) What do I do after a urinary scare to help prevent a repeat?

 10) References